Chetan0403-zz/US-Mass-Shootings-Data-Visualization-using-R/README.md

 ![Trends](figures/Race-v2.png)

 ### C. Geography wise spread
-A higher proportion of shootings are concentrated on the North-east and the East coast of US, with not many on the West coast, and very few in the Mid or Mid-West
+A higher proportion of shootings are concentrated on the North-east and the East coast of US, with not many on the West coast, and very few in the Mid or Mid-West.
+Coming up: analysis by states
 ![Trends](figures/Geography.png)
-(coming up: analysis by states)

 ### D. Where do these shootings mostly occur?
 A chilling analysis of the words associated with these shootings, very unfortunately, reveals that many of the shootings happen in schools, universities, and colleges.
 Sad, but true
 ![Trends](figures/Word-cloud.png)
 These are some of the major insights.
 In summmary -
 1. Shootings and # of victims have risen recently, although
 2. Avg. # of casualties per shooting seems to be on a downward trend (ignoring the Oct 02 Vegas shooting)